 - Celiac disease cannot be contracted as an adult.
 It is passed down exclusively by inheritance.

 Read more about this disease on the Internet.
 Create social media posts to get more people involved in this issue.
-If someone close to you suffers from gluten intolerance, you can learn how to prepare meals that are suitable for your diet.
+If someone close to you suffers from gluten intolerance, you can learn how to prepare meals that are suitable.

 When sharing lunches and dinners with people suffering from celiac disease, you can give up your usual food and eat gluten-free dishes to support them.